WordPress/gutenberg/docs/contributors/testing-overview.md

 WP_BASE_URL=http://localhost:8888 WP_USERNAME=admin WP_PASSWORD=password npm run test-e2e
 ```

+### New Core Blocks

+Every core block is required to have at least one set of fixture files to test the parsing and serialization of that block.
+See [the e2e tests fixtures readme](/packages/e2e-tests/fixtures/blocks/README.md) for more information and instructions.

 ## PHP Testing

 Tests for PHP use [PHPUnit](https://phpunit.de/) as the testing framework.
 If you're using the built-in [local environment](/docs/contributors/getting-started.md#local-environment), you can run the PHP tests locally using this command: